 But always try the power cycle trick before the oven trick.
 Always.
 And if that doesn’t work, try shimming the drive with an old gift card.
 Both things are relatively quick to try and guaranteed to do no harm.

 Don’t bake your SSD in your kitchen oven.
 Get a secondhand toaster oven at a thrift store and use that, and don’t ever use the oven for food preparation again.
-Reflowing solder can release heavy metals into the air.
+Reflowing solder can release chemicals and heavy metals into the air.
 You don’t want them landing on the walls of your oven, then getting re-released and deposited on your food.

 It won’t kill you right away, but the effects are cumulative.
 I have an old toaster oven I only use for things like solder reflowing and baking paint.

-I also recommend taking your toaster oven outdoors or at least into the garage, with the door open, when you do this.
+I also recommend taking your toaster oven outdoors or at least into the garage, with the garage door open, when you do this.
 You don’t want to be breathing the fumes.

 Performing the SSD oven trick

 To bake an SSD, remove the circuit board and place it on a piece of aluminum foil.
 Since low-temperature solder was mostly banned around 2006, we have to assume the board used newer solder.
-Bake the board at about 450 or 475 degrees for about 8 minutes without preheating it.
+Bake the board at about 450 or 475 degrees Fahrenheit for about 8 minutes without preheating it.
 Check periodically and if you see the solder get bright and shiny, go ahead and shut it down.

 After 8 minutes or when the solder gets shiny, shut off the oven, open the door, and let everything sit for about 30 minutes.